Parenting Skills for Infants I

 Consistency is about being strong and standing firm, even when doing so is extremely difficult or exhausting.
 It can sometimes be hard to come home after a hard day at work only to find a hard night of parenting in front of you.
 Your child will consistently test the boundaries and ‘push the envelope’ with you to see if there’s any play in those consequences.
 By standing firm you are showing there is not and that you expect them to do nothing less than take responsibility for their actions.

-No doubt this is one of the hardest parentig abilities to work with.
+No doubt this is one of the hardest parentig skills for infants I to work with.

 Constructing Your Child’s Healthy Sense of Self Esteem